martimy/Time-Series-Databases/graphite/README.md

 3. View the data

-Point your Browser to `localhost:9000'.
-Select `random_numbers' from the left panel.
+Point your Browser to `localhost:9000`.
+Select `random_numbers` from the left panel.

 ## Using Python to write data